-This warranty covers manufacturing defects.
-The warranty DOES NOT cover:
+This warranty covers defects in manufacture only.
+It does not cover:

-- 1) Damage caused by accident, misuse, abuse, product modification, or neglect. - 2) Damage incurred during shipment (you must claim these damages from the carrier). - 3) Damage resulting from failure to operate the product in accordance with the instruction manual. - 4) Damage resulting from attempted repairs by unauthorized personnel. - 5) Claims based on any perceived agreement not explicitly stated in this warranty such as conversations with service personnel or sales representatives.
+- 1) damage caused by accident, misuse, abuse, product modification, or neglect; - 2) damage incurred during shipment (you must claim these damages from the carrier); - 3) damage resulting from failure to operate the product in accordance with the instruction manual; or - 4) damage resulting from attempted repairs by unauthorized personnel.